silverbulletmd/silverbullet/website/Share.md

 * `share.mode`: specifies the _mode_ this sharing should happen, options are: `push`, `pull` or `sync`
 * `share.hash`: automatically calculated and updated content hash of your local version to detect whether local changes were made since the last share operation.

-Generally performing a share operation (in whatever mode) is triggered with the ${widgets.commandButton "Share: Page"} (bound to `Cmd-p`/`Ctrl-p` by default) command on each page individually.
+Performing a share operation (in whatever mode) is triggered with the ${widgets.commandButton "Share: Page"} (bound to `Cmd-p`/`Ctrl-p` by default) command on each page individually.
 However for certain cases, larger batches of pages may be shared together (for instance when using the “update all” in the [[Library Manager]]).

 # Support
 Out of the box, sharing is supported for:

 * Plain `https://` URIs (_Pull_ mode only) (implemented in [[^Library/Std/Infrastructure/URI]]).
-* [[^Library/Std/Infrastructure/Github]] (`github:` and `gist:` URI schemes as well as github and gist full URLs): both in _Pull_ mode, and _Push_ mode when a token is configured.
+* [[^Library/Std/Infrastructure/Github]] (`github:` and URI schemes as well as github and gist full URLs): both in _Pull_ mode, and _Push_ mode when a token is configured.
 Technically _Sync_ should work except that Github aggressively caches files, making this impractical.

 To implement your own share provider, have a look at the implementations linked to understand how they work.